alexirpan/alexirpan.github.io/_posts/2022-10-01-generative-modeling.markdown

 > Many transcripts on the internet are not actually human-
 > generated but the output of existing ASR systems.
 Recent
 > research has shown that training on datasets of mixed human
-> and machine-generated data can significantly impair the per-
+> and machine-generated data can significantly impair the performance
-> formance of translation systems (Ghorbani et al., 2021).
+> of translation systems (Ghorbani et al., 2021).
 In
 > order to avoid learning “transcript-ese”, we developed many
-> heuristics to detect and remove machine-generated tran-
+> heuristics to detect and remove machine-generated transcripts
-> scripts from the training dataset.
-Many existing ASR sys-
+> from the training dataset.
+Many existing ASR systems output
-> tems output only a limited subset of written language which
+> only a limited subset of written language which
-> removes or normalizes away aspects that are difficult to pre-
+> removes or normalizes away aspects that are difficult to predict
-> dict from only audio signals such as complex punctuation
+> from only audio signals such as complex punctuation
-> (exclamation points, commas, and question marks), format-
+> (exclamation points, commas, and question marks), formatting
-> ting whitespace such as paragraphs, or stylistic aspects such
+> whitespace such as paragraphs, or stylistic aspects such
 > as capitalization.
-An all-uppercase or all-lowercase tran-
+An all-uppercase or all-lowercase transcript
-> script is very unlikely to be human generated.
+> is very unlikely to be human generated.
 While many
-> ASR systems include some level of inverse text normaliza-
+> ASR systems include some level of inverse text normalization,
-> tion, it is often simple or rule-based and still detectable from
+> it is often simple or rule-based and still detectable from
 > other unhandled aspects such as never including commas.

 As data-hungry as the Whisper model is, it is still better to exclude certain kinds of